 Rachel received her Bachelor’s degree from the University of Wisconsin-Eau Claire in Communication Sciences and Disorders and her Master’s degree from the University of Wisconsin- Stevens Point in Speech Language Pathology.
 She grew up in Eau Claire, Wisconsin and moved to Madison when she began her externship placement at CI in January of 2013.
 In 2011 Rachel joined the CI team as office support and is now excited to re-join as a Speech Language Pathologist!
 Rachel has experience working with individuals with feeding and swallowing disorders, cognitive/neurological disorders, Augmentative and Alternative Communication needs, language disorders, motor speech disorders, and articulation and phonological disorders.
 Rachel also enjoys being part of the social groups at CI and will be a Boost Leader this summer!
 When she is not at work, Rachel enjoys spending time with friends and family, reading, and being outdoors!
 She is extremely excited to be part of CI’s team firstname.lastname@example.org

-Rachelle loves mint chocolate chip ice cream, chocolate, and most of all, coffee!
+Rachelle considers herself a “foodie” and a lover of anything with coffee!
 Her perfect Saturday morning starts with a trip to the Madison Farmer’s Market.

 Sadie has been to the home of the Loch Ness Monster in Scotland, she volunteered for a Scottish SLP at a boarding school for kids with special needs in Scotland and her secret talent is that she can make ANYTHING fit in a suitcase!

-Sam was a New Years baby, has run 2 half marathons, and has the world’s biggest sweet tooth!
+Sam was a New Years baby, has run 2 half marathons, and has a big sweet tooth!

 Sam graduated from the University of Wisconsin- La Crosse with a Doctor of Physical Therapy degree (DPT) and a Bachelor of Science in Biology.
 She gained pediatric experience in PT school helping run an after school program to increase physical activity in kids with disabilities, researching the effects of martial arts on children with autism spectrum disorder, and acting as a personal care assistant for a young boy with cerebral palsy.
 After completing a pediatric clinical in Abilene, TX, she knew a career in pediatrics was the right choice for her!
 Seeing kiddos achieve their own goals to help make daily life easier and more fun became her passion.
-Sam has experience working with children with Cerebral Palsy, Developmental Delays, Spina Bifida, Down syndrome, toe walking, Autism Spectrum Disorder, Torticollis, Hydrocephalus, and genetic conditions including Turner syndrome, Angelman syndrome, Ataxia Telangiectasia, and Prader Willi syndrome among others.
-In her free time, Sam loves doing anything outside, including volleyball, basketball, softball, and golf, as well as hiking and running.
-She also enjoys cooking, reading, and spending time with her friends, family, and fiancé.
-Sam is so excited to be part of the Communication Innovations team and to work in such a fun firstname.lastname@example.org
+Sam has experience working in outpatient pediatrics and school based physical therapy.
+In her free time, Sam loves doing anything outside- including volleyball and softball, as well as hiking and running.
+She also enjoys cooking, reading, and spending time with her friends and family.
+Sam is so excited to be part of the Communication Innovations team and work in such a fun firstname.lastname@example.org

 Shannon earned her Bachelor's degree from the University of Wisconsin-Madison in Communicative Sciences and Disorders and her Master's degree in Speech Language Pathology from Radford University in Virginia.
 Before moving to Virginia, she worked for Communication Development Center, Integrated Development Services, and United Cerebral Palsy in Madison.
-She has experience working with children with cerebral palsy, autism, Down Syndrome, language disorders, alternative and augmentative communication needs, motor speech disorders, fluency disorders, and articulation & phonology disorders.
-Outside of work, Shannon enjoys spending time with family and friends, and playing with her puppy.
+She has experience working with children with a variety of communication needs, and is particularly passionate about beginner communicators and those who use augmentative and alternative communication (AAC).
+Shannon enjoys working closely with families and loves to help empower children with communication, in whatever form it may take!
+Outside of work, Shannon enjoys spending time with family and friends, crafting, watching too much TV, and playing with her two goldendoodles.
 Shannon is so incredibly excited to be part of the CI email@example.com

 The weirdest place Tabitha has ever traveled to is Fairbanks, Alaska during the month of July (daylight 24/7), she cannot live without her dansko clogs and she cannot help but pick up every frog or toad that she sees.